E-Emad/devops-bootcamp/Module_15-Configuration_management_with_Ansible/README.md

 A Playbook groups mutiple modules together and executes them in order from top to bottom.\

+Instal Ansible either by running `brew install ansible` on macos or `pip install ansible` for any other os.

 **HOSTS** defines where the tasks get executed\
 **REMOTE_USER** defines with which user the tasks should be executed\